Bruno-sm/QAP/README.md

 ### Options
 - `--help` Prints help
 - `--csv-output` Prints the results in csv format
+- `--debug-output` Prints a trace of the algorithm
 - `-m, --max-iterations` Maximum number of iterations for the local search, the default value is 50000
 - `-r, --repetitions` Executions of the algorithm on each file, the results are the arithmetic mean of all executions.
 The default value is 1
 - `--greedy` Executes the greedy algorithm